Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: Introduction

-The state-of-the-art aggregate programming constructs, formalised by the \emph{field calculus} \cite{Viroli-et-al:JLAMP-2019,audrito2019tocl} and implemented by Domain Specific Languages (DSLs) such as Proto (a Scheme external DSL)~\cite{proto06a}, Protelis (a Java external DSL)~\cite{Protelis15}, FCPP (a C++ internal DSL)~\cite{FCPP-ACSOS-2020}, rely on the notion of ``neighbouring value'' (a map from neighbours to data values) to model device interaction.
-It is used to locally express the outcome of message reception from neighbours, and to manipulate such information to collect resulting values.
+Aggregate computing is part of \emph{field-based coordination}~\cite{Viroli-et-al:JLAMP-2019}.
+The core formal language capturing the essence of aggregate computing using fields is the \emph{field calculus} \cite{audrito2019tocl}. \revised{The field calculus can be seen as a particular kind of \emph{context-oriented programming}~\cite{DBLP:journals/jss/SalvaneschiGP12} approach with \emph{multiple local contexts} where behavioural variations are determined through branching conditions on field values~\cite{DBLP:conf/saso/CasadeiPSV19}. \revised{ The field calculus and its computational model also provide an expressive formal framework for supporting both the investigation of properties about distributed computations (like self-stabilisation~\cite{viroli:selfstabilisation}, density-independence~\cite{BVPD-TAAS2017}, real-time guarantees~\cite{Audrito-et-al:RTSS-2018}, universality~\cite{abdv:universality}, time-fluidity~\cite{DBLP:journals/lmcs/PianiniCVMZ21}, and deployment flexibility~\cite{ieee-iot-2022-deployment-ac}) and novel constructs (like aggregate processes~\cite{casadei19processes} and the \emph{share} construct~\cite{abdpv:lmcs:share}). } The field calculus had been implemented by} Domain Specific Languages (DSLs) such as Proto (a Scheme external DSL)~\cite{proto06a}, Protelis (a Java external DSL)~\cite{Protelis15}, FCPP (a C++ internal DSL)~\cite{FCPP-ACSOS-2020}. \revised{These DSLs} rely on the notion of ``neighbouring value'' (a map from neighbours to data values) to model device interaction.
+A neighbouring value is used to locally express the outcome of message reception from neighbours, and to manipulate such information to collect resulting values.
 As a consequence, these languages need two classes of operators and types: one for dealing with local values, and one for dealing with collection-like, neighbouring values.
 Managing and reconciling these two kinds of operations may tend to complicate aggregate programming, design of libraries, and language implementation.
 Existing DSLs deal with this issue in a variety of ways: relying on dynamic typing (as in Proto), using macros and meta-programming techniques to alleviate such issues to the user (as in FCPP), or requiring duplication of operation across local and neighbouring values (as in Protelis)---none of which is completely satisfactory.